freeman-jiang/eth-rps/README.md

 ## The Application

 The frontend for EthRPS is built using React, NextJS, and Chakra UI, and communicates with the contract using Ethers.js.
+It features a control panel where the player can see their username, game ID, status of pending transactions, bet amount, and choice.
+Users can also search the blockchain to see information about existing games or stats about particular players by entering a game ID or Ethereum address respectively.

+The application listens for events and informs users with toasts (pop-ups) of any updates or errors given by the contract.
 One of the peculiarities of interacting with Solidity contracts is that values are often given as `BigInt` values in Wei, which needed to be converted to Ether.

 ## The Contract